beamish3162/Sports-Memorabilia/README.md

 Display, images, and links worked fine on google chrome, firefox, and Microsoft edge.
 Used W3 validator for CSS and HTML and the pep8.com to check the python was displayed up to standard.
 On each browser check, we tested on mobile view(iPhone 6/78), iPad view on both rotations, and in general browser view.
-On Checkout views.py, webhookhandler.py, webhooks.py, and in setting.py all have one or two lines that are two long according to pep8 but we determined that for readability and functionality that those respective lines would be left as is.
+Only problem is sometimes the images dont load on mobile chrome and firefox, although a refresh solves this i didnt know why that was the case On Checkout views.py, webhookhandler.py, webhooks.py, and in setting.py all have one or two lines that are two long according to pep8 but we determined that for readability and functionality that those respective lines would be left as is.